apl-ocean-engineering/argus_stereo_sync/README.md

+> NOTE:  I have branched this repo to [vc-stereo-ros2](https://github.com/apl-ocean-engineering/vc-stereo-ros2) and will archive this repo.
+Distribution will continue at that location.

 # Argus Stereo Sync

 This a ROS2 driver for publishing data from two cameras through the `libargus`, the Image Signal Processor built into the **Jetpack** OS for Jetson devices.
 We have been testing with two IMX296-based [Vision Components](https://www.vision-components.com/en/) cameras attached to a Jetson Orin Nano development kit running [Jetpack 6.2](https://developer.nvidia.com/embedded/jetpack).
 As Jetpack 6.2 is based on Ubuntu 22.04, we run ROS2 "humble" built from source with our [custom installer](https://gitlab.com/rsa-perception-sensor/trisect_environment/-/tree/jetpack-6.1?ref_type=heads).